230 total entries across 2 section(s)

 BLOCKER (BLOCKING MOVE)A defensive play that closes off scoring opportunities on the board.

-BLOCKING MOVESEE BLOCKER (BLOCKING MOVE).
+BLOCKING MOVESee BLOCKER (BLOCKING MOVE).

 BLOWOUTA game won by a large margin (spread).